NikolasRupp/MMM-weconnectid/README.md

 - [Tested with](#tested-with)
 - [Pictures](#pictures)

-## I'am a beginner at Programming so I think there are a lot of better ways to implement it.
+## I currently don't have a MM so notify me when something is not working.
 Feel free to send an merge request.

 ## Alternative
 This Module: